WaveBeans/wavebeans/docs/user/cli/readme.md

 echo "alias wavebeans=$(pwd)/wavebeans-$VERSION/bin/wavebeans" >> ~/.zshrc
 ```

-* or add it to PATH variable to be located automatically, i.e. for if you use `zsh`:
+* or add it to PATH variable to be located automatically, i.e. if you use `zsh`:

 ```bash
 echo "PATH=\$PATH:$(pwd)/wavebeans-$VERSION/bin/" >> ~/.zshrc